Leixlip fire: Vacant building in Co Kildare damaged in latest suspected anti-immigration arson attack

-A vacant property in Co Kildare has been damaged in a suspected arson attack, following misinformation circulating locally that the building was earmarked to be used to accommodate asylum-seekers.
+A vacant property in Co Kildare has been damaged in a suspected arson attack, after misinformation circulated locally that the building was earmarked to be used to accommodate asylum-seekers.

-Gardaí are investigating the arson attack on the property, which occurred in the early hours of Wednesday morning.
+Gardaí are investigating the suspected arson attack on the seven-bed house, which occurred in the early hours of Wednesday morning.
 The property is located on Celbridge Road, Leixlip, Co Kildare, with emergency services attending a fire at the site at 1.30am.

-Rumours had circulated that the vacant residential property, understood to be a seven-bed house, was planned to be used to accommodate asylum seekers.
+Rumours had circulated online that the vacant property was planned to be used to accommodate asylum-seekers.
+The Department of Integration said on Wednesday the rumours were false.

-In a statement, Garda Headquarters said no one was injured in the fire, however the property was substantially damaged.
+In a statement, Garda Headquarters said no one was injured in the fire, but the property was substantially damaged.

+Leixlip fire: Vacant building in Co Kildare damaged in latest suspected anti-immigration arson attack

-“An Garda Síochána is aware of a significant volume of misinformation, disinformation and rumour in relation to the use or proposed use,” the statement said.
-“Gardaí are investigating an incident of criminal damage by fire that occurred in Leixlip, Co.
-Kildare in the early hours of this morning,” it said.
+“Gardaí are investigating an incident of criminal damage by fire that occurred in Leixlip, Co Kildare in the early hours of this morning,” the statement said.
+“An Garda Síochána is aware of a significant volume of misinformation, disinformation and rumour in relation to the use or proposed use.”

 Based on initial indications gardaí suspect the fire is the latest in a series of arson attacks targeting vacant properties due to the used to house asylum-seekers, or incorrectly rumoured to be earmarked for asylum-seeker accommodation.